KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 Click on ‘Create’ and you will be shown a Request details summary page.

 ..
 Note::
-   If you have enabled the :ref: ‘ILLCheckAvailability’ system preference and installed plugins for the staff interface you will be presented with search results.
+   If you have enabled the :ref:`ILLCheckAvailability` system preference and installed plugins for the staff interface you will be presented with search results.
 The user can click on a link to a relevant resource if found or proceed with the ILL request.
 If no results are found the ILL is completed in the usual way.